Stylix

 Extending

-When passing colors to unsupported targets or creating custom modules, it is possible to access values from the configured color scheme through lib.stylix.colors.
+When passing colors to unsupported targets or creating custom modules, it is possible to access values from the configured color scheme through config.lib.stylix.colors.
 An overview of the available values is shown below.

 base08 = "ff0000";